Announcing: Klaviyo's New Visual Flow Builder

 A list of profiles waiting to receive a flow email or waiting to get evaluated at a Split.
 When a person qualifies to enter a flow based on the configured Trigger, this person is queued up for each email and split in that flow based on the delays you've added into your series.
 The Waiting queue is where you'll gain visibility into who is waiting at different steps in your flow, next to who has already moved passed a given step -- such as received an email, or gotten evaluated Yes or No at a Split.

 Every email you send should be relevant and engaging to the person receiving it.
 Two of the best ways to increase the relevance of your emails is to time them based on actions your customers take and use information about their activity to personalize each email's content.
 With flows, you can automate both of these techniques.

 Compared to campaigns, flows don't require constantly developing new content and, because they're tied to customer behavior, they have higher greater engagement and ROI.
-Many businesses use flows to substantially increase their sales and grow faster and, in some cases, entirely automate their customer communication while also making it better.
+Many businesses use flows to substantially increase their sales and grow faster and, in some cases, entirely automate their customer communication while maximizing the impact of each touch point.

 Types of Flow Triggers